vodkabears/galereya/README.md

     <div id="galleryherepls"></div>
 </body>
 ```

 Parameters
 ----------
-**Transition durations, cells width and all other parameters, except below ones, are read from your CSS!** This allows you to do a lot different customizations for Galereya without any shit.
+**Transition durations, cells width and all other parameters, except below ones, are read from your CSS!** This allows you to do a lot different customizations for Galereya without any pain.

 **Parameters and their default values:**
 ```js